Brazil waits on Neymar for South Korea game at World Cup - WHIZ News

-DOHA, Qatar (AP) — Whether Neymar is in the lineup, on the bench or resting for a third consecutive game will depend on how he performs in Brazil’s last training session ahead of its round-of-16 match against South Korea on Monday at the World Cup.
+DOHA, Qatar (AP) — Whether Neymar is in the lineup, on the bench or resting for a third consecutive game will depend on how he performs in Brazil’s last training session ahead of the team’s match against South Korea on Monday in the round of 16 at the World Cup.

-The Brazil star missed two group-stage matches with a right ankle injury he received in the team’s opening win against Serbia.
+The Brazil forward missed two group matches after injuring his right ankle in the team’s opening win over Serbia.
 He was back training with teammates on Saturday, but it remains unclear whether he’s fit enough to play against South Korea.

-“He will train this afternoon, and if he trains well, he will play,” Tite said ahead of the team’s practice session on Sunday.
+“He will train this afternoon, and if he trains well, he will play,” Brazil coach Tite said ahead of the team’s practice session on Sunday.

-Tite said he planned to use Neymar from the start instead of as a substitute if he’s healthy enough to play.
+Tite said he planned to use Neymar from the opening whistle instead of as a substitute if he’s healthy enough to play.

 “I prefer to use my best player from the start,” Tite said.
 “It’s the coach who has to make that decision and take on that responsibility.”